RaspberryPiFoundation/picozero/docs/contributing.rst

 Contributing
 ============

 Contributions to picozero are welcome.
 Please keep in mind that picozero is 'lightweight'.
-It is designed to be easy to use but also needs to run on a microcontroller, please take this into account when considering feature requests or raising issues.
+It is designed to be easy to use but also needs to run on a microcontroller; please take this into account when considering feature requests or raising issues.

 For more details, please see the following advice.